 A student who misses more than 15 minutes of class time is classified as absent rather than tardy.
 Students intentionally skipping class to be marked absent, to avoid tardiness, will be referred to the Dean’s office.

 Students who have attained the age of seventeen may donate blood unless the parent or guardian has denied permission in writing.
-Information forms are available in the high school office.
+Information forms are available in the cafeteria or room 19-11.

 A cumulative GPA of 2.0 is the minimum requirement for OHS activities.
 Other activities may require a higher GPA as listed in other sections of this handbook.

-Grad Dayt - During spring, seniors are able to go to Grad Day at a theme park for a night of fun and entertainment.
+Grad Day - During spring, seniors are able to go to Grad Day at a theme park for a day of fun and entertainment.
 A 2.0 cumulative GPA through first semester is required for attendance at Grad Day.
 The Dean’s Office has the right to approve those purchasing tickets.
 Excessive absences (10+ per semester), tardiness, and the student’s discipline record are factors in the decisions made.

 Class Day - On Class Day, the Senior Class enjoys a class breakfast and will present a program in which the Senior Class officially hands over the rights, responsibilities and status to the Junior Class.
 Only students classified as juniors and seniors may attend.